 All beers claim to the Belgian Witbier style In my opinion **Aroma** Moderate malty sweetness with light, grainy, spicy wheat aromatic, with a bit of tartness.
 Moderate perfumy coriander, with a complex herbal, spicy, or peppery note in the background.
 Moderate zesty, citrusy-orange fruitiness.
 A low spicy-herbal hop aroma is missing in Bira.
 White owl … Continue reading Bira, Simba or White Owl?

 Yes, “difficult to brew” and “good” are two different things.
 Budweiser doesn’t have a lot of flavours, and it has a very pale colour.
 When making such a beer, you can’t hide any off-flavours.
 From a small to mid-size breweries perspective, it would be extremely difficult to clone Budweiser.
 Lagers are more difficult to brew … Continue reading Client: When they say Budweiser is one of the most difficult beer to brew?

 It’s no mystery that the Indian brewing industry is a male-dominated profession, however, over a few years, women employed in the beer industry has gradually increased as various roles in brewing including sales, marketing, brewing process and quality.
 I recognize a few of them personally my previous boss is the oldest female brewer I know … Continue reading Are You Hiring Females In Indian Brewing Indusrty ?

-Beer making is an ancient art, but before putting anything in your brewing vessel and fermenters and eventually in bottles or to offer it to drinker one should think 100 times, most of the time it's not all about BJCP style guidelines as brewer you have to break rules for this.
-One has to do time … Continue reading How to design beers for India ?
+Beer making is an ancient art, but before putting anything in your brewing vessel and fermenters and eventually in bottles or to offer it to drinker one should think 100 times, most of the time it's not all about BJCP style guidelines as a brewer you have to break rules for this.
+One has to do … Continue reading How to design beers for India ?